Methodism

 3. (lowercase) and excessive use or preoccupation with methods, systems, or the like.

 Methodism in singing has been around since there have been teachers.
-In fact, you might say that any book of scales or exercises is a method by virtue of its presentation of material and how it is used.
-If this loose description will not suffice, we have historic methods like that of Manuel García; who, I should point out, asserted that his teaching was not a method at all—which was something cobblers did, but rather—a science.
+You might say that any book of scales or exercises is a method by its presentation of material and how it is used.
+If this loose description will not suffice, we have historical methods like that of Manuel García, who, I should point out, asserted that his teaching was not a method at all—which was something cobblers did, but rather—a science.

 What is the worth of a method, even one classified as scientific?
-I believe the answer lies in the nexus between knowing and doing, which is revealed in how one studied the art of teaching with the father of voice science and his sister Pauline Viardot-García.
+I believe the answer lies in the nexus between knowing and doing, revealed in how one studied the art of teaching with the father of voice science and his sister, Pauline Viardot-García.

-To obtain certification from the Garcías, you had to be able to sing, that is, you had to be able to demonstrate the very thing you endeavored to teach.
-This working knowledge was then applied in the studio where the candidate prepared five students for a professional career, as well as an additional five students who had learned bad methods.
+To obtain certification from the Garcías, you had to be able to sing; that is, you had to demonstrate the very thing you endeavored to teach.
+This working knowledge was then applied in the studio, where the candidate prepared five students for a professional career and five students who had learned destructive methods.
 All ten had to find their place as working artists.
 This took years of work.
 Only then was certification given.

 Scientific explanations can only be grasped by those educated in the principles of their art.